MultiSafepay/docs/content/integration/checkouts/payment-pages/managing-payment-links.md

     - /payment-links/about/
 ---

-You can manually generate a link to a [payment page](/payment-pages/) to pass to a customer to complete payment.
+You can manually generate a link to a [payment page](/payment-pages/) to send to a customer to complete payment.
 Use cases include:

 - A customer wants to adjust an existing order instead of creating a new order.
 - You need to create a transaction for a manually generated order.